optimizely/library/async-snippet/README.md

 ### Option 2.
 Masking the entire `<body>`, JS only
 > _no configuration necessary_

 This variation will set `opacity:0` to the <body> prior to any elements becoming visible.
-Once Optimizely syncronous changes have been applied, that body will be unhidden.
+Once Optimizely syncronous changes have been applied, the body will be unhidden.

 #### Approach
 * Within the `<head>`, add CSSRule to dynamic CSSStyleSheet that says body `{opacity: 0}`